KelvinLaw-jpg/Boss_of_the_SOC/Web_Site_Defacement_WriteUp.md

 4. What types of logs are we dealing with?
 (Network/Endpoints)
 5. What duration is the scope?
 6. What department of the company is associated with which endpoints?
+7. If there was an incident/event happened, what is the characteristics of this event and what logs would it be associated with?

 ## Write Up